wcarmon/docs/golang/errors.md

 # Idioms
 1. Add context variables to errors to simplify debugging
-1. Errors should identify there origin (eg. prefix with package name)
+1. Errors should identify there origin (eg. prefix with package name, then colon)
 1. Most functions/methods should return `error` as final value
     1. This helps avoid the [Silent failure anti-pattern](https://en.wikipedia.org/wiki/Error_hiding)
 1. Avoid using `_` (blank identifier) for ignoring errors